GabrielDev90/CodingChallengeRapidPay/README.md

 GetBalance - Where you can retrieve you card information.
 Your balance is here.

 About fee price.<br />
-There is a BackgroundService in Payment Api where fee is calculated.<br />
+There is a BackgroundService in the Payment Api where fee is calculated.<br />
-The requirementes say it should be applied every hour. however, my purpors here is to show it working and it was set to run every 30s.<br />
+The requirementes say it should be applied every hour. however, my purpose here is to show it working and it was set to run every 30s.<br />
 Inside this BackgroundService there is an ILogger obj in order to see it updating on the console.